-To illustrate the use of the the Rehab-Cycle and ICF-based documentation tools in a chronic condition like SCI, Swiss Paraplegic Research (SPF) together with Swiss Paraplegic Centre (SPZ), one of Europe's leading (acute and rehabilitation) centre for paraplegia, SCI and spinal cord diseases, performed a series of case studies.
-SPF aims to contribute to optimal functioning, social integration, health and quality of life for people with SCI through clinical and community-oriented research.
-One approach to address this aim is the ICF-based case studies project that began in October 2006.
+To illustrate the use of the the Rehab-Cycle and ICF-based documentation tools in a chronic condition like SCI, Swiss Paraplegic Research (SPF) together with Swiss Paraplegic Centre (SPZ), one of Europe's leading (acute and rehabilitation) centres for paraplegia, SCI and spinal cord diseases, conducted a series of case studies.
+Conducting ICF-based case studies was one approach to address SPF's aim to contribute to optimal functioning, social integration, health and quality of life of persons with SCI through clinical and community-oriented research.
+The ICF-based case studies project began in October 2006.

 In this project, patient of different age groups and gender and who are living with SCI of varying etiology and levels of severity, were accompanied during their rehabilitation at SPZ.
 The rehabilitation process is then described using the Rehab-Cycle and the corresponding ICF-based documentation tools.
 Since patients with SCI are faced with a number of physical, psychological and social challenges, the case studies aimed to cover a broad spectrum of these challenges.
 All the cases studies are published on this website.